-- An angry, red rash on your dog’s belly may appear alarming — But rashes are a common skin issue in dogs.
+- An angry, red rash on your dog’s belly may be alarming — But rashes are a common skin issue in dogs.

-- You may think your dog’s skin is tough and resistant — Skin is very sensitive to changes within your pup’s body and their environment.
+- Your dog’s skin isn’t as tough and resistant as you think — Skin is very sensitive to changes within your pup’s body and their environment.

 - Canine belly rashes can be caused by many things — From hormones to environmental allergens, many factors can cause an itchy rash, so it’s crucial to find and treat the cause.